The Fairness-Accuracy Pareto Front: Fairness measures

-We devised new estimators of demographic and conditional parity based on the mean-variance statistic proposed in \citet{Cui2015ModelFreeFS}.
-We will later in Section \ref{sec:experiments} use these new estimators to visualise the estimated fairness-accuracy Pareto front.
-The development of these estimators is not central to the proposed work but may be of separate interest so we defer its presentation to the supplementary materials.
+We propose to assess demographic and conditional parity using the mean-variance statistic proposed in \citet{Cui2015ModelFreeFS}.
+The development of these estimators is not central to the proposed work but may be of separate interest so we defer its presentation to Appendix \ref{appendix:mv_condpar}.